 These bean brownies are super easy to make, you only need:

 - Maple Syrup

 Now, I typically am not a fan of low-fat desserts because they tend to taste like crap, sorry.
 To me, there is no point in eating a dessert if it's healthy, yet it's boring, bland and not enjoyable.
 In fact, why bother?
 I want to enjoy my dessert!
 But when my reader Diana wrote me awhile back begging me to recreate a healthier low-fat, oil and nut-free version of my Double Chocolate Sunflower Brownies, I could not let her down.
 She and her hubby have fallen in love with those brownies and made them regularly.
 That is until her hubby's doctor said he needed to avoid nuts and even seeds, and to greatly reduce his fat intake for health reasons.
 I felt so bad because of how much they had made those brownies a regular in their household.
 While those brownies are healthier than most traditional brownies, they are not low-fat and not really suitable for those with heart disease.
 Sooooo, I set out testing several trials to nail a much healthier and low-fat brownie.

 I have been wanting to create an amazing chocolate brownie for sooo long that tasted rich and decadent and not be made with nuts, coconut or oil.
 I truthfully didn't think it was possible to still taste amazing, but these do.
 No oil, no nuts, no gluten, no seeds, no avocado, no dates, not even coconut.

-Sooooo, if you haven't had success with bean desserts before, I urge you to try these, you will be shocked at how rich they taste, while being relatively healthy!
-I'm even shocked at the result.
+Sooooo, if you haven't had success with bean desserts before, I urge you to try these, as you will be shocked at how rich they taste, while being relatively healthy!
+I'm even still shocked at the result.
+Lol.
 They are dang good people.